 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to pursue its objective by investing in a portfolio consisting of equity securities of companies engaged in technologies believed to be "revolutionary" as defined below, selected as of April 18, 2019 (the "Security Selection Date").
+The trust seeks to pursue its objective by investing in a portfolio consisting of equity securities of companies engaged in technologies believed to be "revolutionary" as defined below, selected as of October 15, 2019 (the "Security Selection Date").

-The sponsor selected the portfolio starting with the securities in the S-Network North American Disruptor Index (the "S-Network Index") as of the Security Selection Date.
-The S-Network Index is described in greater detail below.
+The sponsor selected the portfolio starting with the securities in the S-Network North American Disruptor Index as of the Security Selection Date.
+The S-Network North American Disruptor Index is described in greater detail below.
 From those securities, the sponsor selected securities for the trust considering criteria including, but not limited to, the following: